plcstevens/comufyrails/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add any of the lines to your application's Gemfile:

     gem 'comufyrails'
+    gem 'comufyrails', :git => "git://github.com/plcstevens/comufyrails.git"
+    gem 'comufyrails', :path => "/path/to/comufyrails/directory"

 And then execute: